rasulkireev/obsidian/obsidian/Tag Taxonomy.md

 - query

 #### status
-- inbox (I need to complete the note inside Obsidian)
+- inbox (I need to complete the note inside Obsidian.
+Replaces to_summarize status)
 - not_reviewed (I need to make a post on my website)
 - in_progress (still reading)
 - ToRead -> to_read
 - Read -> read
-- tosummarize & toresearch -> to_summarize
 - Reviewed -> reviewed
 - writingidea -> writing_idea
 - find_source